Seoul Subway Line 2: History

+In 1972, then-Mayor of Seoul Koo Ja-choon (1932–1996) changed the existing plans for the Seoul Subway to better enable connectivity around the growing Seoul City and allow for development to take place across the Seoul Metropolitan Area.
 Line 2 was built in 1978–84 together with the Seongsu Branch (the second Sinjeong Branch was built 1989–95).
-Dangsan bridge was closed for reconstruction in 1996 and reopened November 22, 1999.
+Dangsan Railway Bridge was closed for reconstruction in 1996 and reopened November 22, 1999.
 The old steel girder bridge was replaced by a 1.3 km long concrete bridge between Dangsan on the southern side of the river and Hapjeong on the northern bank.
+During this period, the inner loop only ran to Dangsan Station, and the outer loop only ran to either Hongik University Station or Hapjeong Station.

 Yongdu station on the Seongsu Branch (between Sindap and Sinseol stations) is the first station in the Seoul Subway system with operating platform screen doors.
 As of 2008 platform screen doors are operating at all stations along Line 2.
 New rolling stock has also progressively came on line, replacing older vehicles.